rodrimati1992/const_format_crates/README.md

 requires Rust nightly because it uses mutable references in const fn.<br>
 This feature includes the [`formatc`]/[`writec`] formatting macros.

-- "derive": implies the "fmt" feature, provides the [`ConstDebug`] derive macro to format user-defined types at compile-time.<br>
+- "derive": requires Rust nightly, implies the "fmt" feature, provides the [`ConstDebug`] derive macro to format user-defined types at compile-time.<br>
 This implicitly uses the `syn` crate, so clean compiles take a bit longer than without the feature.

-- "assertc": implies the "fmt" feature, enables the [`assertc`], [`assertc_eq`], and [`assertc_ne`] assertion macros.<br>
+- "assertc": requires Rust nightly, implies the "fmt" feature, enables the [`assertc`], [`assertc_eq`], and [`assertc_ne`] assertion macros.<br>
 This feature was previously named "assert", but it was renamed to avoid confusion with the "assertcp" feature.

-- "assertcp": Requires Rust 1.57.0, implies the "const_generics" feature.
+- "assertcp":
 Enables the [`assertcp`], [`assertcp_eq`], and [`assertcp_ne`] assertion macros.

 - "rust_1_64": Enables the [`str_split`] macro.
 Allows the `as_bytes_alt` methods and `slice_up_to_len_alt` methods to run in constant time, rather than linear time proportional to the truncated part of the slice.

 # No-std support